 These counts are also included in Performance Analytics, and you can open a Real-Time Data Streaming event stream to observe SMS-related events in real time.

 Contact Airship Support or Sales to provision your project for SMS notifications.

 Your SMS channel requires a Sender ID.
 A sender ID is an alphanumeric code that your audience will see when they receive messages from you; it is essentially the phone number or name that your SMS messages come from.
 Members of your audience subscribe to each individual sender ID they want to receive messages from.
 Each individual user is represented by their

 msisdn (phone number) registered to a particular Sender ID.

 Users must opt in to receive SMS messages from your Sender ID and can opt out at any time.
 There are two ways users can opt in or opt out of your SMS audience:

 - Mobile-Originated (MO) Message: A message originating from the mobile handset can contain a keyword that triggers an opt-in.
 The opt-in keyword can trigger a single or double opt-in flow.

 - External Opt In: Users can opt in to SMS messages through your app, website, or other channel.
-You must register these users through the API as
+You must register these users through the API.

 Contact Airship Sales to provision keywords and associated tag operations.
 Airship stores your keywords and associated tag operations.
 Custom keywords and tag operations for keywords are not available through the dashboard or API.